TurboVega/agon-vdp/README.md

 Part of the official Quark firmware for the Agon series of microcomputers

+### WARNING!

+<b><i>The code in this fork is UNDER DEVELOPMENT, and may be checked into GitHub at various stages for
+backup purposes, whether it is functional or not.
+Until development is completed to a point of release, this code is not guaranteed to be compilable or runnable, but may be viewed.
+Use caution!

+The author of this fork is in the process of reworking how graphics primitives are arranged and referenced, in order better to facilitate using the primitives from BASIC, and this code update will definitely break functional operation, until it is completed.</b></i>

 ### What is the Agon

 Agon is a modern, fully open-source, 8-bit microcomputer and microcontroller in one small, low-cost board.
 As a computer, it is a standalone device that requires no host PC: it puts out its own video (VGA), audio (2 identical mono channels), accepts a PS/2 keyboard and has its own mass-storage in the form of a µSD card.